 One of many books in the Nature Upclose series, this tells the journey a salamander takes through its life cycle through simple text and beautiful watercolor illustrations.

 Classroom Tip: I have the children draw pictures of the life cycle and compare it to another amphibian, the frog.

 Once There Was a Bull... (frog) by Rick Walton; illustrated by Greg Nally

 A frog follows another frog as he searches for his hop.

 Classroom Tip: Children listen to and practice compound words.

 Beautiful photographs show animals that live in shells: oysters, clams, scallops, and mussels.

 Classroom Tip: When classifying animals, students often ask if shellfish are fish.
-This book helps children learn about invertebrates and helps classify animals without a skeleton.
+This book from the Rookie Read About Science series helps children learn about invertebrates and classify animals without a skeleton.

 Watch Them Grow

 With an organized table of contents, this book shows the ways that various animals and plants grow.